IZT

 The individual self.
 The soul in Brahmanic thought.

-A Brahmin converted to Buddhism: settled at Benares and became the twelfth patriarch of the Seon (Zen) sect.
-Author of “The Awakening of Faith of Mahayana” .
+A Brahmin converted to Buddhism.
+He settled at Benares and became the twelfth patriarch of the Seon (Zen) sect.
+Author of “The Awakening of Faith in the Mahayana” .

 One of Four Great Bodhisattvas.
-Known also as the Sound-Seer from the image of the lord who watches the sounds of the world to rescue beings in distress.
-Therefore She is called the Bodhisattva with the Great Compassion and Great Mercy.
+Known also as the 'Sound-Seer' from the image of the lord who watches the sounds of the world to rescue beings in distress.
+Therefore She is called the Bodhisattva with Great Compassion and Great Mercy or the Guardian of Compassion and Mercy

-It is said in the Suramgama sutra that Avalokitesvara attained enlightenment through audition by turning back to look into the source (master) of the hearing; this meditative exercise is well known and often applid in Seon (Zen) practice.
-Traditionally said to be the guarden of the Compassion and Mercy.
+It is said in the Surangama Sutra that Avalokitesvara attained enlightenment through audition by turning back to look into the source (master) of the hearing; this meditative exercise is well known and often applied in Seon (Zen) practice.

-In Koreans, She is called Kwan Se Eum Bosal or Kwan Eum Bosal, in Chinese, Guan Shr Yin or Guan Yin Bodhisattva.
+In Korean, She is called Kwan Se Eum Bosal or Kwan Eum Bosal, in Chinese, Guan Shr Yin or Guan Yin Bodhisattva.

-Kwan Se Eum Bosal is one who is most chanted among many oriental lay people.
-Kwan Se Eum Bosal transforms into many different forms according to conditions, and shows Herself in order to save all beings.
-Kwan Se Eum Bosal usually represents as a female figure and She is one of the most popular Bodhisattvas in the Orient, including Koreans.
+Kwan Se Eum Bosal is one who is one of the most chanted Bodhisattva names among oriental lay people.
+Kwan Se Eum Bosal transforms into many different forms according to the situation, and She shows Herself in order to save all beings.
+Kwan Se Eum Bosal usually is represented as a female figure and She is one of the most popular Bodhisattvas in the Orient, including Korea.

 ^ top